York County, Virginia: Politics

-York County consistently votes for Republican candidates in statewide elections.
-Since 1968, only 2 Democratic candidates have won more than 45% of the vote: Jimmy Carter in 1976, and Joe Biden in 2020.
-Mark Warner is the last Democrat to win York in any statewide election, during his election to the US Senate in 2008.
+York County generally votes for Republican candidates in statewide elections, though the county has recently become less strongly Republican.
+Since 1968, only three Democratic candidates have won more than 45% of the vote: Jimmy Carter in 1976, Joe Biden in 2020, and Kamala Harris in 2024.
+Harris won 46% of the vote in the county, the highest percentage since 1964.